ascherry/cherry-portfolio/FinalProjectPart2_Cherry.md

 ##### Overall Findings

 There were some recurring themes across all interview regarding money and ticket prices.
 I will try to incorporate this information when talking about the current state and success of different opera companies.
+Because I chose to work with the field as a whole, it is difficult to find data regarding ticket prices which accurately represents the whole field because companies of different sizes inherently have different ticketing models.
+I will attempt to explain this and use small callouts/infographics to explain a few ticket prices in different areas.
 I will also identify specific examples to showcase some of the trends that are harder to discuss on an industry-wide basis, such as specific initiatives to address barriers like finding someone to go with and inconvenience.
+Many individual opera companies have their own initiatives.

 #### Revised Sketches & Proposed Changes